 We also publish our most up to date Annual Reports and Abreviated accounts which can be found on our Annual Reports page.

 Complaints Procedure – We take complaints very seriously and whilst we try to provide a good service, we know that sometimes things go wrong.

 Whistleblowing Policy - This outlines the process for reporting any perceived wrongdoing within Coast to Capital which does not fall under the remit of our Complaints Policy or staff Grievance Policy.
 We are committed to creating a work environment with the highest possible standards of openness, probity and accountability and we take this policy very seriously.

 Our single Accountable Body is Croydon Council who formally took this role on 1 October 2018.
 The minutes of the Board meeting where this decision was taken can be found here.
-A Service Level Agreement is being finalised and will available online once it is signed by both parties.
-Details of previous arrangements can be found in the ‘Related Resources’ section on the right-hand side menu.
+A Service Level Agreement is being finalised as it is subject to Government confirming the duration this role can be delivered by Croydon Council.